DavideBicego/flutter_barcode_reader/README.md

 Differences between my fork and the main apptreesoftware/flutter_barcode_reader:
 - screen rotation is locked when scanner is showing
 - in landscape orientation the scanner is shown correctly
+- on ipads the scanner is shown fullscreen
 - updated grandle

 # Barcode Scanner